Last Updated on November 10, 2023 by Sorin Petroj

 You can adjust the increment of the ball frequency from 11, 50, and 70 to 100 balls per minute from the ball/min knob of the control panel.
 By rotating the ball/min frequency to 0, you can stop the ball delivery of the Amicus Start robot.

 There are six placement knobs for each of the six balls, with eight indicator marks on each of the placement knobs.
-Setting the knob at 12:00 o’clock position dictates the robot to throw the ball down the center.
+Setting the knob at the noon position dictates the robot throw the ball down the center.
 You can choose different increments for each of the six balls for variable placements.
 You can delete the ball program by pressing the “Erase ball” button.

 The spin, speed, and sidespin: You can adjust the speed, spin, side spin, and trajectory of the ball from the control panel.
-There are 11 increments of spin adjustments, and this can be controlled by rotating the spin knob.
+There are 11 spin adjustment increments, which can be controlled by rotating the spin knob.
 Rotating the spin to 0 means no spin.

 There are 22 levels of speed adjustments, which can be controlled by rotating the speed knob.
 There are nine sidespin increments, which can be controlled by rotating the sidespin knob.
 Rotating the sidespin knob to 0 means no sidespin.
 Rotating it to the left increases the degrees of the left sidespin and vice versa for the right sidespin.

 The trajectory knob of the Amicus Start’s control panel allows you to increase or decrease the ball’s trajectory or the throwing angle.
 There are nine increments marked on the trajectory knob with 15 steps of angle in between each of the increments.
 This means there are 165 steps of adjustment, allowing you to fine-tune the trajectory.

 Ball projection height: Butterfly Amicus Start offers four different adjustments for the height of the head ( 8″, 9.5″, 11″, & 12.5″), allowing the player to adjust the simulation of the game.